eclipse-rdf4j/rdf4j/SECURITY.md

 ## Reporting a Vulnerability

-Eclipse RDF4J follows the [Eclipse Vulnerability Reporting Policy](https://www.eclipse.org/security/policy.php).
-We recommend that in case of suspected vulnerabilities you do not use the public issue tracker, but instead contact the Eclipse Security Team directly via security@eclipse.org.
+We recommend that in case of suspected vulnerabilities you do not use the RDF4J public issue tracker, but instead contact the Eclipse Security Team directly via security@eclipse.org.